isaaclyman/pooty/README.md

 Inside the controller is where the magic happens.
 The `this` keyword inside of a controller refers to an object that has the following properties and methods:

 `useModel(string ModelName)`: Finds the model with the specified name and connects it to the current controller.
-Use this only once, and only if needed, at the very top of your controller.
+Usually you should use this only once, and only if needed, at the very top of your controller.

 `loadModel(string ModelName)`: Returns any auxiliary model you may want to use.
 You may store it in a variable and access it in the same way as your regular model, like so: